ewiger/jsmodem/README.md

 Bellard (see http://bellard.org/jslinux).
 There is a screencast discussing this project http://www.youtube.com/watch?v=MEsmgHrKQYM.

+### Licensing

+* The software behind jslinux emulator is the intellectual property of Fabrice Bellard (see jslinux.org for further details).
+* The rest of the patch is licensed under MIT license (see copy of it in LICENSE).

 ### Installation

 * Get a copy by cloning the repo from `git@github.com:ewiger/jsmodem.git`